-- (1) If an offender is serving a sentence of detention the Board may order the release of the offender from custody subject to conditions, in accordance with this Division. - (1a) Instead of ordering the release of the offender from custody, the Board may, if it considers it appropriate to do so - decide not to order the release of the offender from custody; or - (b) defer its decision about whether or not to order the release of the offender from custody. - An order for the release of an offender from custody is required to have attached an agenda specifying the conditions that it imposes. - The conditions are to be in accordance with a release plan (3) approved by the Board. - (4) The agenda attached to the order is to be considered a part of the order. - If the term of the sentence that was imposed does not exceed 3 months, the order may be made - by the Board; or
+- (1) Except as provided in Division 2A, if an offender is serving a sentence of detention the Board may order the release of the offender from custody subject to conditions, in accordance with this Division. - (1a) Instead of ordering the release of the offender from custody, the Board may, if it considers it appropriate to do so - (a) decide not to order the release of the offender from custody; or - (b) defer its decision about whether or not to order the release of the offender from custody. - (2) An order for the release of an offender from custody is required to have attached an agenda specifying the conditions that it imposes. - (3) The conditions are to be in accordance with a release plan approved by the Board. - (4) The agenda attached to the order is to be considered a part of the order.

-(b) by the Secretary in accordance with criteria fixed by the Board.
+- If the term of the sentence that was imposed does not exceed 3 months, the order may be made - - (a) by the Board; or - by the Secretary in accordance with criteria fixed by the (b) Board.